FDA To Banish Flavored E-Cigarettes To Combat Youth Vaping

 "We intend to clear the market of flavored e-cigarettes to reverse the deeply concerning epidemic of youth e-cigarette use that is impacting children, families, schools and communities," Health and Human Services Secretary Alex Azar said in a statement.
 "We will not stand idly by as these products become an on-ramp to combustible cigarettes or nicotine addiction for a generation of youth."

 When vaping products came on the market, some people welcomed them as a potentially safer alternative to cigarettes.
 And while millions of adults have switched from cigarettes, vaping has also drawn in a new generation of nicotine addicts.
-Vaping jumped dramatically among high school students between 2017 and 2018, rising to nearly 21% of high-schoolers.
+Vaping jumped dramatically among high school students between 2017 and 2018, rising to nearly 21% of high schoolers.

-Preliminary data from the latest survey of youth tobacco use shows this trend is continuing: More than a quarter of high school kids used vapes in 2019, according to HHS.
+Preliminary data from the latest survey of youth tobacco use shows this trend is continuing: More than a quarter of high school kids used e-cigarettes in 2019, according to HHS.

 "We are seeing a continued surging of middle school and high school children using e-cigarettes, increasing frequency of their use and children being drawn in by flavored cigarette products," Azar said at a news conference.